vijayanant/fossick/content/posts/RunLengthEncoding.md

 bunch of letter as a whole.

 >The beauty of programming is to solve smaller generic problems and combining
->them to solve a much larger problems.
+>them to solve much larger problems.

 We are onto something here!
 Let us look at the problem from this perspective.
 Can we identify a smaller, generic problem that we can solve?